uozuAho/pilights/readme.md

 # Directory structure

 arduino_pixels/
-  - control neopixels with an arduino
+  - Control neopixels with an arduino.
+Contains arduino 'serial slave' firmware + serial host app written in python.

 flask_pixels/
   - flask web app to control all the pixels

 pi_pixels/
-  - control neopixels with a raspberry pi
+  - Control neopixels with a raspberry pi, using the pi's IO pins.

 pixel_patterns/
   - neopixel strip patterns that can be used anywhere